 The Antichrist Is Here, and Not Yet Here

-Perhaps most of you are accustomed to saying that the kingdom of God is “not yet” here and is “already” here.
+Perhaps you are accustomed to saying that the kingdom of God is “not yet” here and is “already” here.
 Not yet here in its consummation, but already here in significant fulfillments.

 In fact, “fulfillment without consummation” was the scandal of Jesus’s ministry.
 He claimed that the kingdom of God “is in the midst of you” (Luke 17:21), and yet Jesus was not overthrowing the Roman regime.
 Even John the Baptist was perplexed and asked, “Are you the one who is to come, or shall we look for another?”
 (Matthew 11:3).